 - Advise them to get a pet: it can be a cat, dog, bird, fish or turtle.

-- Motivate elders to participate in basic fitness programs, day trips or exercise classes sponsored by community or society.
+- Motivate elders to participate in basic fitness programs, day trips or exercise classes sponsored by the community or society.

 A lot of organizations and communities offer programs specifically designed with the needs of older adults in mind.
 Stay fit, feel your best and most of all to have lots of fun, that should be the everyday approach for seniors health care.